 We are advancing monoclonal microbials to potentially treat a spectrum of immune mediated diseases with an initial focus on inflammatory diseases and oncology.
-The efficiency of our platform has, in a relatively short period of time, allowed us to advance three product candidates into clinical trials for a range of inflammatory diseases and cancers.
+The efficiency of our platform has, in a relatively short period of time, allowed us to advance multiple product candidates into clinical trials for a range of inflammatory diseases and cancers.

-- EDP1066, a monoclonal microbial candidate for inflammatory diseases: In April 2018 we initiated our ongoing Phase 1b placebo-controlled dose-escalating safety and tolerability study of EDP1066 in approximately 36 healthy volunteers and up to 96 patients with mild to moderate psoriasis or atopic dermatitis.
-Exploratory endpoints include the evaluation of a variety of clinical measures of disease and pharmacodynamic markers, including biomarker signals from paired biopsies of affected skin in patients.
-We expect initial clinical data from this study in the second quarter of 2019.
+- EDP1815, a monoclonal microbial candidate for inflammatory diseases:

+In November 2018 we initiated our ongoing Phase 1b placebo-controlled dose-escalating safety and tolerability study of EDP1815 in 24 healthy volunteers and up to 108 individuals with mild to moderate psoriasis or atopic dermatitis.